qyzhizi/MemoFlow/README.md

 ## Contributing
-Feel free to dive in! pen an issue or submit PRs.
+Feel free to dive in!
+Open an issue or submit PRs.
 MemoFlow follows PEP 8（Python Enhancement Proposal 8）

 ## License